Load PDF Annotations Java: Complete GroupDocs Annotation Management Guide

 License Acquisition Strategy

-- Free Trial: Perfect for evaluation and small projects
+- Free Trial – perfect for evaluation and small projects

-- Temporary License: Ideal for development and testing phases
+- Temporary License – ideal for development and testing phases

-- Production License: Required for commercial applications
+- Production License – required for commercial applications

 Understanding the Annotation Loading Process

-- Audit trails: Track who made what changes and when
+- Audit trails – track who made what changes and when

-- Collaboration insights: Understand document review patterns
+- Collaboration insights – understand review patterns

 Step‑by‑Step Implementation